FrankensteinVariorum/collationWorkspace/collationChunks/C24/output/Readme.md

 			<rdg wit="fThomas">My health,</rdg>
 			<rdg wit="f1831">my health,</rdg>
 ```
-- [] **Confusion:** "Compose a female" shows up significantly later in the MS while the other passages go on about something else, yet the alignment seems normal.
+- [x] **Confusion:** "Compose a female" shows up significantly later in the MS while the other passages go on about something else, yet the alignment seems normal.
 Needs inspection, could be another snag.

 -  **Observation:** The MS seems very different, hardly mentioning the topic of marriage and disappearing for several apps.
 It's as if the entire MS is snagged.

-- This branch needs immense detangling.
-I've actually lost track of where I am because of it.
+- ebb: We repaired with longTokens: the MS was repeating this passage.

 # 4-19-2023

-- [] **Fix Manually:** MS "My Health"
-- [] **Fix Manually:** MS "For some time"
+- [x] MS "For some time"
-- **Finishing Point:** "Those Philosophers"
+ **Finishing Point:** "Those Philosophers"

 # 4-26-2023
 - Haven't had a lot of time to work on this branch lately, I've had to work on final projects instead.
 - Reran collation for C24.
 Some changes appear to have been made, but I don't know if any problems were solved.
-- [] **Possible Snag:** 1831 has this passage below spread across several apps, but in the colation, I don't know if it's aligned properly.
+- [x] **Possible Snag:** 1831 has this passage below spread across several apps, but in the colation, I don't know if it's aligned properly.

 ```
 I had an insurmountable aversion to the idea of engaging myself in my loathsome
             task in my father’s house, while in habits of familiar intercourse with those I loved.
 I knew that a thousand fearful accidents might occur,
 ```
-- [] There is a lot of divergence in 1831 starting in the aforementioned passage, but I don't know if all of it is aligned properly.
+- [x] There is a lot of divergence in 1831 starting in the aforementioned passage, but I don't know if all of it is aligned properly.
 It could just be that 1831 is written differently.
-- [] **Possible misalignment:** Why is absence in 1831 in the app before all the others?
+- [x] **Possible misalignment:** Why is absence in 1831 in the app before all the others?
 Needs inspection
 ```
 <app>
 		<rdgGrp n="['my', 'unearthly', 'occupation.', 'i', 'must', 'absent', 'myself']">